Horizons (Kris Allen album): Background

 Allen was dropped by RCA Records in 2012, after releasing two albums - Kris Allen (2009) and Thank You Camellia (2012) - through the label.
 He released Horizons independently through his own label, DogBear Records.

 As a result of an accident which broke his wrist, Allen had to change his approach to music making for this album, in particular he began to use a finger-picking style of guitar playing.
 According to Allen, "it’s a different way to play and some of those songs were written when my hand was in a cast so all I had was my fingers.
 I think it made me a bit more melodic than just strumming a bunch of chords."
 He sought out the producer Charlie Peacock to produce his album.
 Peacock introduced Allen to a number of people, including Lenachka with whom he recorded "Prove It to You".
 "Prove It to You" was released as the lead single from the album on July 7, 2014.

+Critical reception

+AllMusic editor Steve Leggett noted: "Allen wrote the ten songs included here in Nashville, and while Horizons doesn't differ much in pace or temperament from his other albums, it does have a bit more of a country music feel."

 Commercial performance

-The album debuted on the Billboard 200 at No. 80 with 4,000 copies sold for the week in the US.
+Horizons debuted at number 80 on the US Billboard 200 with 4,000 copies sold for the week.
+It also reached number ten on the US Independent Albums chart.